Writing a good dissertation

 A lot of academic writing – including published articles – is very bad.
 If you follow the suggestions above, your writing can be better than the typical academic article.
 Now, I don’t exactly expect that to be the case because there is a very slow learning curve on writing in general and technical writing in particular.
 But if you keep these principles in mind, you absolutely can write a better than average dissertation.

 Some final words of encouragement.
 If I wrote this giant-ass blog post, you can write your dissertation.
 In fact, this post is longer than your dissertation will be – it’s almost 13,000 words.
 (That was a surprise when I put this into a word processor to check!)
 You’ve been thinking about your project for months and the hard part is already over.
-You came up with an idea (if you’re one of my 7 students writing a Summer 2020 dissertation, then it was a really good idea!).
+You came up with an idea (and at least if you’re one of my students, then it was a really good idea!).
 You designed an original experiment to test that idea, you came up with stimuli to test your idea, you programmed the study, and you’re a long way toward analyzing your data.
 The thing is: it doesn’t count until it’s written down.
 Science is a collective human activity – if it never gets written down, it doesn’t exist.
 All that’s left for you now is that last push.
 Grind away!